The Verisk Speakers Bureau

 Mr. Buchanan graduated with a bachelor of arts degree in mathematics from West Chester University.
 He has earned the designations of Fellow of the Casualty Actuarial Society (FCAS) and Member of the American Academy of Actuaries (MAAA).
 He has moderated and spoken at dozens of industry events in his career and is founder and chair of the joint CAS-IFoA International Reinsurance Pricing Research Working Party.

-Topics: Energy, Reinsurance
+Topics: Commercial Property, Underwriting, Reinsurance

 Topics: Emerging Issues, Regulatory Issues, Big Data, Compliance